StatistikStadtZuerich/sszvis/docs/static/style-guide/legends.md

-# Legends

-Legends, like axes, are used to display information about a scale.
+> Legends, like axes, are used to display information about a scale.
 Typically, the term "legend" covers any kind of non-axis graphical hint about a chart's scale and visual encodings.

 ## Ordinal Color Scale Legend